Arson and acid: the darker side of the Oxford suffragette movement

 Notable men also played their part and those connected with the university were particularly influential.
 Two key individuals were Mark Pattison, Rector of Lincoln College, who hosted a number of early meetings to discuss women’s suffrage, and Thorold Rogers, Professor of Political Economy, MP for Southampton and President of the Oxford Liberal Association.
 A number of leading local businessmen and politicians also played their part, including the MP Philip Morrell (of the brewing family), and local councillor James Salter (of the boating family), both of whom served as Vice Presidents of the OWSS.

 Looking at the situation a century on, it is easy to assume that it was a foregone conclusion that women would eventually get the vote, but the pro-suffrage movement faced considerable opposition and not just from men.
 Although some changed their minds over the issue, there were many prominent women who remained stalwarts of ‘anti’ campaign.
 These included notable pioneers, like Lucy Soulsby, former headmistress of the Oxford Girls’ High School, Elizabeth Wordsworth, the first Principal of Lady Margaret Hall and founder of St Hugh’s College, and Sophia Merivale, the first female Oxford city councillor.
-Another influential voice was the writer Mary Ward of Bradmore Road (niece of the poet Matthew Arnold), who was the founding president of the Women’s National Anti-Suffrage League and who wrote the Anti-Suffrage Review.
+Another influential voice was the writer Mary Ward (Mrs Humphry Ward) of Bradmore Road, the niece of the poet Matthew Arnold, who was the founding president of the Women’s National Anti-Suffrage League and who wrote the Anti-Suffrage Review.
 The arguments that were put forward included appealing to the ‘separate spheres’ of the sexes, and claiming not only that women were unsuited to involvement with affairs of the state, but that they were already represented in politics by their male family members anyway.
 Some simply asserted that they didn’t want the vote, whilst many had serious reservations about the more radical elements within the suffrage movement.

 Tensions started to surface at the end of the Edwardian period, as pro-suffrage organisations became increasingly active.
 Although some moderate reforms for women had already been achieved over the preceding decades, an increasingly vocal minority were frustrated at the slow pace of change and decided that a more radical programme of action was needed in order to force the authorities to act.
 The most influential militant group was the Women’s Social and Political Union (WSPU).
 This had split from the National Union of Women’s Suffrage Societies (NUWSS), and sought publicity by a range of controversial measures, including hunger strikes, smashing shop windows and even vandalising valuable artwork.
 Indeed, it was their high profile campaign that really galvanised the debate and by 1912 ‘The Woman Suffrage Question’ was being hotly debated with publications like the Oxford Times running regular columns discussing the issue.